 A long-haul flight as a wheelchair user can be difficult to manage, but that shouldn’t discourage you.
-Once you arrive at your destination you’ll wonder what all the fuss was about.
-In other words, it’s completely worth it!
-However, before you book your flights you might be wondering how you’d manage those particularly long flights.
+Once you arrive at your destination you’ll hopefully think it was completely worth it.
+However, before you book your flights you might be wondering how you would manage those particularly long flights.
 I want to share my tips on how to survive a long-haul flight as a wheelchair user.

 1. Special assistance